Find the perfect blend of urban and rural living in the City of Latrobe Victoria

 As the only regional city located in eastern Victoria, Latrobe's residents can enjoy the best of both worlds.
 The City is less than two hours away from Melbourne by car and an hour away from the coast, providing the perfect blend of coastal, urban, and rural living.

-Agriculture in Latrobe
+Agriculture in the City of Latrobe Victoria

 Industry in Latrobe